Quick Answer

 What is the best flashlight for emergencies?

-The best flashlight for emergencies depends on the scenario, but for most people I recommend the Fenix PD36R Pro as a primary and the Sofirn BLF LT1 as a home lantern.
+For most people, I recommend the Fenix PD36R Pro as a primary and the Sofirn BLF LT1 as a home lantern.
 Together, they cover directed and area lighting, recharge via USB-C, and deliver marathon runtimes on low settings.
 Pair them with a cheap AA-powered backup like the Coast PX22 for true redundancy.
-The best emergency flashlight is one you’ve tested, charged, and placed where you can reach it in the dark.
+But here’s the thing that matters more than brand names: the best emergency flashlight is one you’ve tested, charged, and placed where you can reach it in the dark.

 What flashlights do first responders use?